snakeleon/YouCompleteMe-x64/README.md

     python3 install.py --all
     ```

-  - If you have troubles with finding system frameworks or C++ stanard library,
+  - If you have troubles with finding system frameworks or C++ standard library,
     try using the homebrew llvm:

     ```
-    brea install llvm
+    brew install llvm
     cd ~/.vim/bundle/YouCompleteMe
     python3 install.py --system-libclang --all
     ```